ZCG-coder/Reminders/README.md

 ## Issues
 The most common issue is missing the rDat.txt file.
 You can fix it easily by running the attached files.
-**Note: The bat is for Windows and the sh is for Linux and Mac.
+** Note: The bat is for Windows and the sh is for Linux and Mac.
-**Remenber to run
+** Remember to run [chmod 700 fixerr.sh]
-    chmod 700 fixerr.sh
-**if you're on Linux or Mac!
+** if you're on Linux or Mac!
 **